Ramox7171/roleplay-quiz/README.md

 # Quiz App

 Quiz App is an interactive quiz application built with React.
-It was created to verify the knowledge of players on the The Hood Roleplay server, but you can integrate any question source you like.
+It was created to verify the knowledge of players on the GTA San Andreas Roleplay server, but you can integrate any question source you like.
 ![image](https://github.com/user-attachments/assets/8280d2c4-cd6a-4e24-98c1-a66831ee437f)